Table of Contents

 • For spreadsheet uploads only: Full FIPS (tract) to 11 digits (concatenation of State, County, Place, and Tract)

 You can download an example of the results when you add Census blocks, tracts, and FIPS codes to a list of addresses here.
+You can test with one address here, no signup required.

 Screenshot of "US Census Identifiers" field checked on upload tool with 2012 selected from drop-down